 Discover open spaces and agri-tourism on this locals' guide to American Canyon.

-After all this sheltering in place, nothing beats a day out in the sunshine and wide-open spaces of American Canyon.
-Pack a cooler and a picnic blanket, grab your hiking boots, and take a mini road trip to discover this charming Napa Valley town that’s just beyond your backyard.
+Nothing beats a day out in the sunshine and wide-open spaces of American Canyon.
+Pack a cooler and a picnic blanket, grab your hiking boots, and take a mini road trip to discover this charming town at the southernmost tip of Napa Valley.

-- Buzz on over to Marshall's Honey Farm, where visitors and honey fans are always welcome to enjoy a sweet experience.
+Buzz on over to Marshall's Farm Honey, where visitors and honey fans are always welcome to enjoy a sweet experience.
 You can look around the honey house and see how they extract and bottle the honey, and taste and purchase honey bottled on the spot.
 Bring your picnic lunch and spread out in the shade to enjoy.

-- Lastly, do something touristy to make it feel like a real vacation!
-Swing by the Grape Crusher statue at sunset to get that perfect Instagram shot.
+Lastly, do something touristy to make it feel like a real vacation!
+Swing by the Grape Crusher Statue at sunset to get that perfect Instagram shot.
 Did you know the Grape Crusher is the largest sculpture cast west of the Mississippi, measuring three times life-size and weighing 6,000 pounds?
-Check out more fun facts on this Napa Valley landmark here, and next time friends and family come to visit you can wow them with your Napa Valley knowledge.
+Check out more fun facts on this Napa Valley landmark, and next time friends and family come to visit you can wow them with your Napa Valley knowledge.